mjhea0/mjhea0.github.com/source/_posts/2017-05-08-developing-microservices-node-react-docker.markdown

 1. *React App* - The React app could use some love.
 Add styles.
 Fix bugs.
 Update the flash messages so that only one is displayed at a time.
 Write tests.
 Build new features.
 Add Redux.
 The sky's the limit.
 Contact me if you'd like to pair!
 1. *Swagger* - Add JWT-based auth and add additional endpoints from the movies service.
 1. *Dockerfiles* - Read [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/), by the Docker team, and refactor as necessary.
+1. *Production* - Want to deploy on AWS?
+Check out the [On-Demand Environments With Docker and AWS ECS](http://mherman.org/blog/2017/09/18/on-demand-test-environments-with-docker-and-aws-ecs) blog post.

-Grab the final code from the [microservice-movies](https://github.com/mjhea0/microservice-movies) repo.
+Grab the final code from the [v2](https://github.com/mjhea0/microservice-movies/releases/tag/v2) tag of the [microservice-movies](https://github.com/mjhea0/microservice-movies) repo.
 Please add questions and/or comments below.
 There’s slides too!
 Check them out [here](http://mherman.org/microservice-movies), if interested.